How to Plan a Stunning Cut Flower Garden Layout

 Calculating the garden space you have to work with is important in deciding how many flower seed varieties you can grow.

-Never shop a seed catalog before knowing how much dedicated garden space you have to work with.
+Never shop a seed catalog before knowing how much dedicated garden space you must work with.
 This is where you can get into trouble!

-You should consider the number and type of plants when estimating how much room they will take up.
+When estimating the space they will take up, consider the number and type of plants.
 To ensure healthy plant growth, each seed should have at least 6-8 inches of space surrounding it.
 If planting in rows, make sure there are 12-15 inches between them for easy access and maintenance.

 bee on light pink cosmos